DJSethDuncan/star-calculator/README.md

 ### Status ###

-* Entering a value (ex.
-6371 for near-Earth radius) in the Radius form field returns values in a list that are calculated off the given value.
+* Entering a radius value returns a list of other values that can be calculated from the radius of a sphere.
-* Adding a Mass value (ex.
-60000000000000000000000000 for near-Earth mass) will return the force of gravity in m/s^2 as well as the g-force related to Earth gravity.
+* Adding a mass value will return the force of gravity in m/s^2 as well as the g-force related to Earth gravity.
-* Shows distance to Mercury, Venus, and Mars.
+* Shows distance to the other major celestial bodies in the solar system.
 Polls this data on page-load.

 ### To-do List ###